 In the next twelve years, close to 1.2 billion people will live in regions with total water scarcity.
 In addition, almost two-thirds of the world’s population will struggle with water stressed environments.

-Scarcity of fresh water forces people to rely on unsafe resources of drinking water.
+The scarcity of fresh water forces people to rely on unsafe resources of drinking water.
 Additionally, they are unable to clean and bathe properly making them more susceptible to diarrhoeal diseases such as dysentery, cholera, and typhoid fever, trachoma, typhus, and plague.

 Due to the scarcity of fresh water for agriculture production, more than 10 percent of people on our planet consume foods that are irrigated with wastewater.

-Watch this short video—learn more:
+Learn more — Watch this short video:

 “Water Cooperation for a Water Secure World”